gpdoud/Bootcamp/assessments/Assessment-Review-SQL.md

 * Know the effects of executing UPDATE or DELETE

-* Know the function that will take two or more strings, join them together, and return one string
+* Know how to take two or more string columns, join them together, and return a single string column in the result set.